timothyahwang/openvm/docs/specs/vm/ISA.md

 ### Registers

-Our zkVM treats general purpose registers as simply pointers to a separate address space, with is also comprised of word-addressable cells with the same `WORD_SIZE`.
+Our zkVM treats general purpose registers as simply pointers to a separate address space, which is also comprised of word-addressable cells with the same `WORD_SIZE`.

 There is a single special purpose register `pc` for the program counter, which is currently a single field element.
 Namely, the program counter cannot be $\ge p$.
 (We may extend `pc` to multiple field elements to increase the program address space size in the future.)